zhiqwang/zhiqwang/README.md

 ### 👋 Hi here! [![Visitor](https://visitor-badge.glitch.me/badge?page_id=zhiqwang.zhiqwang)](https://github.com/zhiqwang/zhiqwang)

 Thanks for stopping by, this is Zhiqiang, a developer based in Beijing, China.
-I'm looking for collaborator on [yolort](https://github.com/zhiqwang/yolov5-rt-stack). 🥳
+I'm looking for collaborator on [yolort](https://github.com/zhiqwang/yolov5-rt-stack).
+If you are interested in this, fell free to contact me via E-mail or QQ: 525821227 (Use `yolort` as verification information). 🥳

 ### Tools I use to code with: